junsoo0/junsoo0/README.md

 - 👋 Hi, I’m @junsoo0
 - 👀 I’m interested in backend web development
-- 🌱 I’m currently learning C programming
+- 🌱 I’m currently learning open source programming
 - 💞️ I’m looking to collaborate on a small project
 - 📫 How to reach me 1herjs1@gmail.com